New OSHA HazCom Letter of Interpretation Clarifies Use of Ingredient Concentration Ranges, Trade Secrets and Hazard Classes on SDSs

 Aug 10, 2018

-On August 3, OSHA formally issued a letter of interpretation (LOI) clarifying its requirements under the Hazard Communication (HazCom) Standard for manufacturers who wish to use ingredient concentration ranges to protect proprietary chemical information as trade secrets on their chemical safety data sheets (SDSs).
+This month, OSHA formally issued a letter of interpretation (LOI) clarifying its requirements under the Hazard Communication (HazCom) Standard for manufacturers who wish to use ingredient concentration ranges to protect proprietary chemical information as trade secrets on their chemical safety data sheets (SDSs).

 The OSHA LOI was in direct response to questions originally submitted by Kirk Nelson, Systems Administrator of MSDSonline Authoring Services at VelocityEHS.